 We are supporting vulnerable young people who with few opportunities to earn a decent living.

 With support from the Big Lottery Fund, close to 1,000 more young men and women in Haiti will be given the opportunity to gain vocational and life skills, and entrepreneurial or workforce readiness skills, with nationally recognised certification.

 We’re aiming to provide targeted training for vulnerable young people who are unemployed and living in extreme poverty in Port-au-Prince, Mirebalais and Gonaives.
 We’ll also build young people’s campaigning and disaster risk reduction (DRR) skills to allow them to lobby for issues affecting young people and be more resilient to future disasters.
 Young people will be responsible for passing on their knowledge to their peers and others in their communities empowering them be active citizens and increasing community disaster resilience.

 - Reach over 1,000 vulnerable young men and women, and train them in skills in promising tourism and construction sectors – such as catering, hospitality, masonry, tiling and plumbing – and support them to access jobs or start their own businesses

 - Work with local and community-based organisations so they are better able to respond to the needs of young people

 - Bring young people closer to local and national decision-makers by training them in advocacy and leadership and establishing youth-led advocacy groups

-- Increase the disaster resilience of young people and their communities to future disasters by training them in disaster risk reduction (DRR) and establishing local youth-led DRR committees
+- Increase the disaster resilience of young people and their communities to future disasters by training them in disaster risk reduction and establishing local youth-led DRR committees